silverlain/CS-programming-patterns/README.md

-# IT-Patterns-Architecture
+# IT-4-Patterns
-Patterns are a reusable solution to a commonly occuring problem within a given context in software design.
-Architectures are a coherent and consistent approach to delivery of IT capabilities.
+This repository documents design patterns, which are commonly implemented best programming practices for solving a particular problem within a specific framework or set of similar frameworks.